MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase7.md

 - Support App Protection CA.
 - Register for notifications from the SDK.
 - Apply custom application theming.
-- Use trusted root certificates from Intune to secure SSL/TLS connections.
+- Use trusted certificates from Intune to ensure chain of trust to on-premise endpoints.

 ## App Participation Feature basics